Badboy1307/Advanced_Physical_Design_using_OpenLANE_Sky130_Workshop/README.md

 ###### Floor and Power Planning

-Chip Floorplanning - Patitioning the chip die between different system blocks and placing the I/O pads
+Chip Floorplanning - Partitioning the chip die between different system blocks and placing the I/O pads